Actinarium/Nagbox/README.md

 1. A sample for my upcoming Medium articles on various Android development and design patterns (e.g. the first one will be on SQLite integration approach);
 2. A playground to get familiar with new things (e.g. data binding, N notifications);
 3. Actually, I need an app like this myself, and it’s quite possible that I’ll further develop it into a complete full-featured app.
-Think of it as an MVP developed in under a week.
+Think of it as a minimum viable product developed in under a week.

 At the moment the project showcases some best practices for: